 You Punished Your French Bulldog

-Suppose you can’t read when your pup’s body language says he or she is uncomfortable in a situation.
+Suppose you can’t read when your pup’s body language says they are uncomfortable in a situation.
 In that case, you may end up unintentionally scaring them because you don’t see when you’re already violating boundaries that your dog may have.

 If your Frenchie avoids you, it could be a problem with bonding.
-If you haven’t taken the time to get to know and bond with your pup, especially if you’ve only just recently welcomed them into your home, your dog may be afraid of you when you do approach.
+If you haven’t gotten to know and bond with your pup, especially if you’ve only recently welcomed them into your home, your dog may be afraid of you when you approach.

 Your French Bulldog Has Experienced Trauma